coder/code-server/doc/FAQ.md

 ## Multi-tenancy

-If you want to run multiple code-server's on shared infrastructure, we recommend using virtual machines with a VM per user.
+If you want to run multiple code-servers on shared infrastructure, we recommend using virtual machines with a VM per user.
 This will easily allow users to run a docker daemon.
 If you want to use kubernetes, you'll definitely want to use [kubevirt](https://kubevirt.io) to give each user a virtual machine instead of just a container.
 Docker in docker while supported requires